TL;DR — Key Takeaway

 Connecticut's market is unique.
 You've got affluent Fairfield County towns like Greenwich and Westport where homeowners invest heavily in renovations, mid-market suburbs around Hartford and New Haven, and rural areas in the northeast corner where competition is lower but population density makes cost-per-lead higher.

 Your ad creative is everything.
-The best targeting in the world won't save a blurry cell phone photo with a paragraph of text.
+Even the best targeting can't overcome ad visuals that don't capture attention.
 Here's what tends to perform well for contractor ads:

 A realistic starting budget for a Connecticut contractor is $50–$100 per day ($1,500–$3,000/month).
 That's enough to run all three campaign types and generate meaningful data within the first 2–3 weeks.